phwt/uplay-invisible-mode/README.md

 Administrator rights is required to run the program.

+### 1. Extract ALL files from .zip file

+Make sure you have all these files and folder.

+    - lib
+    - python36.dll
+    - upcoffline.exe

-### 1. Run `add_rule.bat` with admin rights
+### 2. Run `upcoffline.exe` with admin rights

-The command will ask you did you install Uplay in its default location or not.
-If not you need to manually input the location of `upc.exe` in your PC
+You will get `Windows Firewall Outbound Rules "UplayOfflineMode" added` if your `upc.exe` file is in its default location.
+(Default location is: `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\upc.exe`)

+If not you will be prompted into pointing out the correct path of the `upc.exe` files.

+*Example Valid Path - `K:/My Program/Ubisoft Game Launchery/upc.exe`*

-After that "UplayOfflineMode" ourbound rules will be created.
+**After that Windows Firewall Outbound rules "UplayOfflineMode" will be created.**

 ### 2. Run `enable_rule.bat` with admin rights